schaffererin/portfolio/README.md

 After finding my passion for technical writing, I began teaching myself the basics of Python and decided to enroll in a Python programming course at Iowa State University.
 As your typical college student, I did not have the fastest computer, and that became very clear when running my scripts.
 After my course ended, I learned that most major cloud providers give students free credits to apply towards their services.
 Out of curiosity, I went through the process and realized it would have been an easy way to run my scripts faster.
 I documented my steps, hoping to help college students in similar situations take advantage of this free resource.

-## Yelp Proposal
+## Yelp proposal

 As a member of the Yelp Elite Squad, it is safe to say I really enjoy Yelp.
 The pandemic has changed what I prioritize when browsing reviews of businesses and restaurants.
 There is currently no major reviews service with granular metrics that focus on COVID-19 safety.
 By adding a new user-given COVID-19 rating feature to every Yelp page, Yelp can allow their users to continue leaving comprehensive and accurate reviews, so users can safely support local businesses and restaurants.

-## Booking a Ferry Trip with Washington State Ferries
+## Booking a ferry trip with Washington State Ferries

 In the Professional Technical Writing program at the University of Washington, we were assigned a how-to guide for booking a ferry trip with Washington State Ferries.
 In our assignment description, we were instructed to create clear documentation for booking a trip that improved upon the existing documentation in place on the official website.

-## Cree and Dams Research Narrative
+## Cree and Dams research narrative

 This research narrative details the unjust treatment of the Cree Nation by the Canadian government, Hydro-Quebec, and the James Bay Energy Corporation.